 This link takes you to their booking page: Star Inn Hotel

-We were invited by the Linz Tourist Board to stay and explore Linz for two nights.
+This travel guide features the highlights of all our trips to Linz so far.
+We were invited by the Linz Tourist Board to stay and explore Linz.
 Most of the costs were covered due to this collaboration but we designed the program according to our own wishes.

 Have you been to Linz before?
 Do you have any further tips regarding sights or restaurants for a weekend in Linz?
 Where was your best Linzer Torte experience?
-We look forward to your comments and testimonials!
+We look forward to your comments and travel tips below this travel guide!